Skip to content

 • Blob abstraction: BlobStore trait + content ids.

-• Transport boundary: PeerTransport with multiple implementations (HTTP for dev/tests; libp2p for production reachability); replication logic must not assume HTTP-only.
+• Transport boundary: PeerTransport with multiple implementations (HTTP for dev/tests; WebRTC for production reachability); replication logic must not assume HTTP-only.

 • API versioning: /v1/... for public HTTP.

-• Identity as keys: capabilities tied to cryptographic identity, not emails; align libp2p PeerId / keys with substrate IdentityId (explicit mapping layer).
+• Identity as keys: capabilities tied to cryptographic identity, not emails; align WebRTC peer identity / DTLS fingerprints with substrate IdentityId (explicit mapping layer).

 • Local-first truth: each node authoritative for what it has stored; sync merges via explicit protocols.